 Learning Arabic is a fairly complicated goal, but it isn’t impossible to achieve if you’re committed.
 There are ways to make learning Arabic slightly easier, but is it possible to learn quickly?

-How Much Time Does It Take to Learn Arabic?
+How Long Does it Take to Learn Arabic?

 There’s no magic formula, and the time it takes you to learn Arabic will depend on you and your levels of motivation.